fldbock/aws-application-migration-service/README.md

 # Demo - Application Migration Service (MGN)

-In this demo, you will migrate a windows server from on premises to the cloud
+In this demo, you will migrate a linux server from on premises to the cloud

 The demo consists of 5 stages, each implementing additional components of the architecture
 - Stage 1 Establish Private Connectivity Between the environments (VPC Peer)